Glitter (film): Production

 We start the movie and we see little Billie and her mom singing, and we realize there's a dysfunction going on and her mom's unstable.
 She gets taken away from her mother and ends up in a foster home.
 Then, we meet her two friends, Louise and Roxanne, who are played by Da Brat and Tia Texada.
 They're her extended family.
 It's Billie's journey to understand why she feels abandoned by her mother. ...
 That's what drives her to want to sing.
 She connects with this [DJ] character.
 His name is Dice.
 He's sort of like what the mother is in terms of semi-dysfunctional.

-Principal photography for All That Glitters began in New York City and Toronto in August 2000 and was expected to wrap up that late September with a planned release in March 2001.
-Later that month, Eric Benét was cast as a character named Caesar when the filming had already begun.
-The original screenplay, which was already finished, was rewritten several times on set during production and was oftentimes abandoned completely in favor of improvisation.
-Production experienced several delays and the release was pushed many times.
+Principal photography for All That Glitters began in New York City and Toronto in August 2000 and was expected to wrap up in late September with a planned release in March 2001.
+Later that month, Eric Benét was cast as a character named Caesar after filming had already begun.
+The original screenplay, which was already finished, was rewritten several times on set during production and was often abandoned completely in favor of improvisation.
+Production experienced several delays and the release was pushed back many times.
 In early April 2001, the film and soundtrack were still titled All That Glitters.
-By May of that year, All That Glitters was renamed to Glitter for the scheduled August 31, 2001, release.
+By May of that year, All That Glitters was renamed Glitter for the scheduled August 31, 2001, release.

 Release and promotion

 Following the commencement of Glitter and the release of the soundtrack's lead single "Loverboy", Carey embarked on a short promotional campaign for the song and its parent album.
-However, during the campaign, Carey exhibited what was reported as "erratic behavior."
+However, during the campaign, Carey exhibited what was reported as "erratic behavior".
 On July 17, 2001, Carey was interviewed on the program 106 & Park on the BET network.
 During the interview, Carey hid her thighs behind large pillows and ranted that her life was "one day that was continuous".
 Two days later, on July 19, Carey made a surprise appearance on the MTV program TRL.
-She came out onto the filming stage, pushing an ice cream cart while wearing an oversized shirt.
-Seemingly anxious and exhilarated, Carey began giving out individual bars of ice cream to fans and guests on the program, while waving to the crowd down below on Times Square, while diverging into a rambling monologue regarding therapy.
-Carey then walked to host Carson Daly's platform and began a striptease, in which she shed her shirt to reveal a tight yellow and green ensemble, leading him to exclaim "Mariah Carey has lost her mind!"
+She came out onto the filming stage pushing an ice cream cart while wearing an oversized shirt.
+Seemingly anxious and exhilarated, Carey began giving out individual bars of ice cream to fans and guests on the program while waving to the crowd down below in Times Square, while diverging into a rambling monologue regarding therapy.
+Carey then walked to host Carson Daly's platform and began a striptease, in which she shed her shirt to reveal a tight yellow-and-green ensemble, leading him to exclaim "Mariah Carey has lost her mind!"